Xuntian: Cool planet imaging coronagraph

-The cool planet imaging coronagraph (CPI-C) aims to realize high-contrast (< 10^{−8}) direct imaging of exoplanets with an inner working angle (IWA) of 0.35′′ in the visible (0.6328 μm).
-It plans to follow up exoplanets discovered by radial velocity observations, study planet formation and evolution, and probe protoplanetary disks.
-CPI-C works at 0.53-1.6 μm and is equipped with 7 broad passbands.
+The cool planet imaging coronagraph (CPI-C) is designed for high-contrast direct imaging of exoplanets, with an inner working angle of 0.35 arcseconds at visible wavelengths.
+It is intended to follow up planets identified through radial velocity observations and to study planetary formation, evolution, and protoplanetary disks.
+The instrument operates over wavelengths of 0.53–1.6 μm and includes seven broad-band filters.